synw/sqlite-speed/README.md

 - Gorm: `go run main.go`
 - Goqu: `go run main.go -e goqu`

-Option: use the `-r` flag to specify the number of records to insert (default is 1000).
+Option: use the `-n` flag to specify the number of records to insert (default is 1000).
 Ex:
-`go run main.go -r 10000`
+`go run main.go -n 10000`

 ## Todo